 Improving operational resilience has long been a goal of the banking and financial sector and will continue to be top of the regulator’s agenda.
-In this article for Finance Monthly, Jake Holloway, Chief Product Officer at Crossword Cybersecurity, explains why Supplier Assurance Frameworks are becoming more and more essential for an organisation’s operational resilience.
+Jake Holloway, Chief Product Officer at Crossword Cybersecurity, explains why Supplier Assurance Frameworks are becoming more and more essential for an organisation’s operational resilience.

 The introduction of SMF24 (Senior Management Functions) under the Financial Conduct Authority’s Senior Managers and Certification Regime has put the ownership of resilience firmly in the boardroom.
 Those in the new SMF24 role need to have complete visibility of the operational risks that might exist not only in the organisation, but also within its own supply chains and partnerships.
 As we have seen with recent IT outages and high-profile cyber security incidents, it is not always the institution itself that is at fault, but it is them that faces the critical attention of their customers, the media and the regulators.